United States Army Cyber Command: History

 Chairman of the Joint Chiefs of Staff General Mark Milley receives a briefing from a cyber soldier at the Fort Irwin National Training Center.

-The Army achieved an initial cyber operating capability in October 2009 by employing the Army Space and Missile Defense Command/Army Forces Strategic Command (USASMDC/ARSTRAT) supported by NETCOM/9thSC(A), 1st IO CMD (L) and INSCOM.
+The Army achieved an initial cyber operating capability in October 2009 by employing the Army Space and Missile Defense Command/Army Forces Strategic Command (SMDC/ARSTRAT) supported by NETCOM/9thSC(A), 1st IO CMD (L), and INSCOM.
 The command was originally announced to be named Army Forces Cyber Command (ARFORCYBER).
-The command was established on 1 October 2010 with the name Army Cyber Command (Army Cyber), commanded by then-Maj.
+The command was established on 1 October 2010 with the name Army Cyber Command (ARCYBER), commanded by then-Maj.
 Gen. Rhett A. Hernandez.
 There are plans for the command to move to Fort Gordon, in Augusta, Georgia home of the United States Army Cyber Center of Excellence, the U.S. Army Cyber Corps and Signal Corps.